 Interview with Andrea Franzoso, former official at Ferrovie Nord, Italy

-Interview with Ana Garrido, former council employee at Boadilla del Monte, Spain
+Interview with Ana Garrido, former employee at Boadilla del Monte, Spain

 Interview with Brigitte Heinisch, former geriatric nurse at Vivantes in Berlin